 These cows are SO much happier then the ones in Mumbai and Madurai!

-That means that everything is…lush, vibrant, green…it’s so fresh and…well clean is not exactly a word that applies to India…but cleaner than the cities!
-You have to have noticed the trash that litters almost every inch of India…it’s been it every photograph and video I’ve taken…impossible to miss.
+That means that everything is lush, vibrant, green, and fresh!
+And while “clean” is not exactly a word that applies to India – it’s MUCH cleaner here than the cities!
+The trash that litters almost every inch of India has been in every photograph and video I’ve taken – impossible to miss.
 I was on a sunset cruise one evening with about 20 people – all from various parts of India – and one incident just drove it home to me.
-A woman took out a package of gum…and handed out pieces to about 4 other adults.
-They all simultaneously tore the wrappers off of their gum then threw the wrapper behind them, over the side of the boat and into the water!
+A woman took out a package of gum and handed out pieces to about 4 other adults.
+They all simultaneously tore the wrappers off of their gum then threw the wrapper over the side of the boat and into the water!
 Another adult dropped his water bottle into the water when he was finished with it.
 I cringed as I watched this but no one else on the boat thought anything of it.

-They need to get the “American Indian” commercial here…you remember the one…where the indian is standing on the hill overlooking the littered ground and a single tear falls down his cheek…?
+They need to get the “American Indian” commercial here – you remember the one – where the indian is standing on the hill overlooking the littered ground and a single tear falls down his cheek?
 Wasn’t that what started our “Keep America Clean” campaign?
-Well, whatever it was…it worked.
+Well, whatever it was – it worked.
 They need a similar campaign in India.
-Though I’m sure that there are some infrastructure issues to be solved first…like garbage collection…I haven’t seen a garbage truck yet.
+Though I’m sure that there are some infrastructure issues to be solved first – like garbage collection.
+Still haven’t seen a garbage truck.

-But I digress…we are still on our way up the mountains to The Windermere Estate…my next home for a couple of days.
-The road continued to twist like a snake the whole way up and Baskar’s proclivity for passing other vehicles and in general driving like the devil was on our tail…kept me off of the laptop for fear of getting carsick.
+But I digress.
+We continue our way up the mountains to The Windermere Estate – my home for the next couple of days.
+The road continued to twist like a snake the whole way up and Baskar’s proclivity for passing other vehicles and in general driving like the devil was on our tail – kept me off of the laptop for fear of getting carsick.
 I put my headphones in my ears, braced each foot against a door, placed each hand on either side of me, and tried to stay upright for the rest of the trip.